 A tracer with heat transfer cement can effectively heat through a six-inch section of pipe.

-Quality galvanized metal fabricated to convenient 4-ft sections.
-Also available in stainless steel.
+Chemax CC Channels reduce installation time and offer extra weather protection.
+Available in either galvanized or stainless metal fabricated to convenient 4-ft sections.
 1/2″x.020″ type 304 stainless steel banding and crimp seals also sold.

 TRACIT-1100 remains soft and pliable, and is easily installed or removed with a trowel.
 No premixing required, and mastic never expires.